wieckingcp23/vmi-team1-capstone-squarevision/README.md

 - Scripts have minimal error handling

 ## Next Sprint Plan
-- Add GUI elements to control starting, stopping, or selecting image/video inputs
-- Improve detection overlays with cleaner labels and adjustable confidence thresholds
-- Begin organizing code into modules for easier updates
+- Add timing functionality to measure performance such as FPS
+- Introduce new test images for validation beyond the original sample
+- Clean up or archive older detection scripts as development progresses
+- Refine existing detection scripts for stability and cleaner outputs
+- Begin thinking about additional UI or features beyond plain detection